cylc/cylc-ui/README.md

 TypeScript is most likely the future for us, especially as Vue.js announced their 3.x release includes porting their whole code base to TypeScript.
-However, we are still pending as of the time of writing a decision on the libraries used for displaying the suite graphs.
+However, we are still pending as of the time of writing a decision on the libraries used for displaying the workflow graphs.

 This is an important decision, and as such may take a little longer to be over.
 Choosing a library that does not export types, would require us to find time to type the library